-Summary 2018: In early 2017, staff began review of the existing Thresholds and creating draft templates for each applicable issue area but were redirected to focus on current planning cases and the update was temporarily placed on hold and was not further developed throughout 2018.
-However, as included within the "Citygate PER Department Assessment Report," which was presented to the City Council on March 5, 2018, preparation of a CEQA Thresholds Manual Update was added to the FY 2018/19 Workload Projection for the Current Planning Division and estimated completion by fall of 2019.
+Summary 2019: In early 2017, staff began review of the existing Thresholds and creating draft templates for each applicable issue area but were redirected to focus on current planning cases and, except for the Transportation thresholds, the update was temporarily placed on hold and was not further developed throughout 2018 or 2019.
 When the update is completed, the protection policies for sensitive resources within the Conservation Element, including water, agricultural, air quality, energy, and other sensitive habitat areas, will be incorporated into the updated CEQA Thresholds Manual.